ps-copilot-sandbox/copilot-demo-github-java/CopilotExtension4IntelliJ/README.md

-# Prerequisite to installing Copilot Extension for IntelliJ IDE
+# How to install Copilot Extension for IntelliJ IDE

-This is a prerequisite to installing Copilot Extension for IntelliJ IDE.
+This shows how to install Copilot Extension for IntelliJ IDE.
 You need to install IntelliJ IDE first before you can install Copilot Extension for IntelliJ IDE.

 ## Step 1: Install IntelliJ IDE